verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I suffer from poor choices syndrome
 - [ ] If you sit on a toilet at 11:59 and the clock strikes midnight, it's the same shit different day.
 - [ ] Get the stale air of boredom out of my lungs
+- [ ] Compulsive submission to immediate sensation